ClawCodes/MSD/CS6013/ParallelReductions/analysis.md

 1. Which of the three methods performs best on each test?

-Base on the strong scaling integer curves, it appears the OpenMP non-built in reduction approach is the most performant.
+Based on the strong scaling integer curves, it appears the OpenMP non-built in reduction approach is the most performant.
 However, it is just barely more performant than the other methods.
 I suspect this would change with larger input sizes, and we would see the best method as the built-in OpenMP reduction method.
-I suspect the OpenMP non-built in method was more performant just by chance; I may have had more processes running at the time which causes additional context switches during the other methods.
+I suspect the OpenMP non-built in method was more performant just by chance; I may have had more processes running at the time which causes additional context switches during execution of the other methods.